-To obtain a prospectus, offering statement, if applicable for the fund, fund fact sheet or Investment Return Fact Sheet, as an active employee, go to Colleague Connect (https://mmcglobal.sharepoint.com/sites/Home).
-Select Pay & Benefits, and click My Pay & Benefits, select Transamerica under Savings & Financial Planning; then click Review and select Fund and Fee Information.
+To obtain a prospectus, offering statement, if applicable for the fund or fund fact sheet, as an active employee, go to Colleague Connect (https://mmcglobal.sharepoint.com/sites/Home).
+Select Pay & Benefits and click My Pay & Benefits, select Transamerica; then click Investments and select Fund and Fee Information under Savings & Financial Planning.

+To obtain the Investment Return Fact Sheet, as an active employee, go to Colleague Connect ().
+Select Pay & Benefits, click Find a Document and under Topic select 401(k)/SSIP Fund Fact Sheets; then click Apply and select the applicable plan.

 You can also call HR SERVICES at +1 866 374 2662.
 If you make no election, your contributions will be invested in one of the BlackRock LifePath Index Funds (the BlackRock LifePath Index Fund that most closely matches your RETIREMENT year - based on the Plan's normal retirement age of 65).
 Generally, you may transfer or reallocate your account balance to new funds at any time.